-- Major source of biodegradable fuels use in industries.
+- A major source of biodegradable fuel use in industries.

-- Large amount of world’s energy is produce by biomass.
+- A large amount of the world’s energy is produced by biomass.

 Disadvantages of Biomass

-- It requires large amount of space to store and process.
+- It requires a large amount of space to store and process.

-- To grow biomass crops, there is an excessive need of H2 O and land.
+- To grow biomass crops, there is an excessive need for H2 O and land.

-- % age of energy comes from biomass is less than fossil fuels.
+- % age of energy comes from biomass is more minor than fossil fuels.

-- It releases toxins such as NO, CO2, CO, carcinogens that cause greenhouse effect, global warming and ozone depletion.
+- It releases toxins such as NO, CO2, CO, carcinogens that cause the greenhouse effect, global warming, and ozone depletion.

-- If the release of carbon during burning increases, it leads to various chronic diseases including asthma, lungs cancer, heart diseases and kidney problems.
+- If the release of carbon during burning increases, it leads to various chronic diseases, including asthma, lung cancer, heart diseases, and kidney problems.